Profila/Self-Sovereign-Identity/documentation/flows/2_Connection_Creation.md

 To create a connection, follow these steps:

 1. Send a GET request to the `/establish-connection-to-user/` endpoint.
-2. Provide both the requestor and user entities api-keys (`requestor-api-key` is either the issuer or brand api key). *Dev note: We can split these up into seperate requests if needed.*
+2. Provide both the requestor and user entities api-keys (`requestor-api-key` is either the issuer or brand api key). *Dev note: We can split these up into separate requests if needed.*
 4. Upon successful creation, the API will return a response with the newly created connections information.

 Example request: